chanchanngann/airflow_local_to_mssql/README.md

 ### Flow
 1. Create table at mssql
-2. pause for 1 sec
+2. Pause for 1 sec
-3. extract csv data, transforming the data if need and inserting the transformed data into mssql db
+3. Extract csv data, transforming the data and inserting the transformed data into mssql db

 ![](https://github.com/chanchanngann/airflow_local_to_mssql/blob/master/images/01_flow.png)

-### Some good practices to follow
+### Good practices...

 1. Avoid Top level Python Code you should not write any code outside the tasks.